AdobeDocs/analytics-2.0-apis/segments-guide.md

 When requesting a list of segments, you can use multiple URL query parameter filters.
 You can filter by `name`, `tagNames`, segment id (`segmentFilter`), and `rsids`.
 For example, to retrieve all segments tagged as part of the *SpringPromotion* campaign, you can add the URL parameter `tagNames=SpringPromotion`.
 The `tagNames`, `segmentFIlter`, and `rsids` filters accept comma-delimited lists.
 These lists should be short, with no more than 100 items.

+*Note: While segments are global to a company, the rsid filter specifically designates the rsid that the segment was created/validated against.
+The rsid filter designation does not mean that it is the only report suite the segment can be used on.*

 ### Example cURL Request

 The following example requests all segments tagged as part of the *SpringPromotion* campaign with `locale` value `en_US`, on page 0 with page size 10: